 By 1996, I had profiled a lot of movie stars.
 (See the list on the articles page.)
 It wasn’t how I pictured spending my life, or my career.
-So as a swan song, I sent my editors at Esquire a parody of a celebrity road-trip profile for their amusement.
-It was meant as an affectionate joke and, perhaps, a way to unleash my frustration at the celebrity profile genre.
-In it, I profile a fictional It Girl named Allegra Coleman, a sumptuous young actor drawn from life and imagination.
+As a swan song, I sent Mark Warren, my fantastic editor at Esquire, a parody of a celebrity road-trip profile for his amusement.
+It was meant as an affectionate joke and a way to unleash my frustration at the absurd celebrity profile genre.
+In this send-up, I profile a fictional It Girl named Allegra Coleman, a sumptuous young actor drawn from life and imagination.
 The piece ends with a James Dean-like car crash in which, presumably, Allegra is killed.

-My editors surprised me by asking if it could be published – and by hiring Ali Larter, an unknown model at the time, to pose for the cover.
+Ed Kosner, the Esquire editor-in-chief, surprised me by asking if it could be published, and by hiring Ali Larter, an unknown model at the time, to pose for the cover.
 There was only one change they wanted made: Allegra couldn’t die.

 As it turned out, she didn’t.
-Allegra became my first novel.
+She became my first novel.
 The story begins with the car crash and unfolds from there.
-The journalist who is interviewing Allegra, and traveling with her, is named Clementine James, a sardonic celebrity profiler on her last assignment for Flame.
-After Allegra crashes the 1956 Porsche she’s been driving across the California desert, the It Girl promptly vanishes while Clementine winds up in the hospital – blinded yet newly endowed with the power to speak to the dead.
+Clementine James, a sardonic celebrity profiler, is interviewing Allegra for her last assignment for Flame.
+Allegra vanishes after crashing the 1956 Porsche that she and Clementine have been driving across the California desert.
+Clementine winds up in the hospital – blinded in one eye, but suddenly endowed with the otherworldly power to speak to the dead.

 “Insightful and intelligent . . .
-Sherrill captures the ephemeral splendor of physical beauty, youth and glamour.”
+Sherrill captures the ephemeral splendor of p